nasa/harmony-regression-tests/README.md

 The regression test GitHub actions can also be invoked through different event types after a Harmony service is successfully deployed in Harmony or after a new version of the Harmony server is deployed.
-For each test suite that completes successfully, the workflow automatically tags the latest version of the test suite image with a computed tag representing the versions of the Harmony services tested.
+For each test suite that completes successfully, the workflow automatically tags the test suite image version with the computed tag representing the versions of the Harmony services tested.

 Note: Only the `latest` tag of the regression docker image will be used to run the Jupyter notebook tests.